parkerd/statsd-zabbix-backend/README.md

 zabbix monitored host and configure statsd-zabbix-backend to always send the hostname of the current host.
 This is useful for sources other than logstash which do not encode the hostname in the statsd key.
+Leave zabbixSender config variable unset to use the node-zabbix-sender module.

 ### Logstash